Baron David of Moffat, Lions Blood Herald

 that marshalling is not suggested.b.
 Such fields may only be used when no

+single portion of the field may appear to be an independent piece of armory.
 No section of the field may contain … more than one charge unless those charges are part

 of a group over the whole field.
 Charged sections must contain charges of the same type